python-pillow/Pillow/docs/handbook/writing-your-own-image-plugin.rst

   any format specific state or options.

 **pulls_fd**
-  **EXPERIMENTAL** -- **WARNING**, interface may change.
   If set to 1, ``state->fd`` will be a pointer to the Python file like object.
 The decoder may use the functions in ``codec_fd.c`` to read directly from the file like object rather than have the data pushed through a buffer.
-Note that this implementation may be refactored until this warning is removed.

   .. versionadded:: 3.3.0